pxc/gitbook/text/14_Interactive_Rebasing/0_ Interactive_Rebasing.markdown

 Now, you can change the action (which is by default 'pick') to either 'edit' or 'squash', or just leave it as 'pick'.
 You can also reorder the commits just by moving the lines around however you want.
-Then, when you exit the editor, git will try to apply the commits however they are now arranged and do the action specified.
+Then, when you exit the editor, Git will try to apply the commits however they are now arranged and do the action specified.

 If 'pick' is specified, Git will simply try to apply the patch and save the